octoberU/AudicaConverter/README.md

 ## Instructions
 * Download the latest release from [here](https://github.com/octoberU/AudicaConverter/releases).
-* Drag-and-drop one or multiple `.osz` files onto the `AudicaConverter` exe.
+* Drag-and-drop one or multiple `.osz` files onto the `AudicaConverter` exe within file explorer.
 You can also drag-and-drop folders of `.osz` files.
 * Follow the directions in the console.

 You can also associate the `.osz` file ending with the AudicaConverter exe, allowing you to convert maps by simply double-clicking the `.osz`file.
 To do so, right-click a `.osz` file -> "Open with...".
 Check the "Always use this app to open .osz files" checkbox, click "More apps" then "look for another app on this PC", navigate to and select the AudicaConverter exe.